 Among the most expensive items in a new construction project are:

-- Any special bathroom features: sauna, steam shower, jacuzzi, etc
+– Bathroom (any special bathroom features: sauna, steam shower, hot-tub, etc will further increase the cost)

 You can use our detailed Remodeling Costs Guide to get accurate estimates for the cost of the most popular interior and exterior remodeling projects.